 The Warren County Drug Task Force continues to collaborate with the United States Drug Enforcement Administration (DEA) to encourage all citizens to properly dispose of unwanted prescription medications.
-The correlation between prescription drug abuse and heroin abuse remain obvious as many people who abuse heroin report the misuse of prescription pain medications before starting to use heroin.
-We will continue to promote this valuable program as we encourage our community to help stop addiction before it starts.
+The correlation between prescription drug abuse and heroin/fentanyl abuse remain obvious, as many people who abuse these drugs report prior misuse of prescription pain medications.

-The Warren County Drug Task Force and many local law enforcement agencies participated in two national drug take-back events during 2019.
-Both events were a tremendous success and resulted in 2,475 pounds of prescription drugs being turned in for proper destruction.
+The Warren County Drug Task Force and many local law enforcement agencies participated in one national drug take-back event during 2020.
+Typically there are two events per calendar year however the Covid-19 complications in 2020 forced the cancelation of the Spring event.
+Our one event was a tremendous success and resulted in 1,176 pounds of prescription medication being turned in for proper destruction.